Efficient two-dimensional defect-free dual-species atom arrays rearrangement algorithm with near-fewest atom moves

-Dual-species atoms in optical tweezer arrays have shown several advantages over the single-species atoms array as a platform for quantum science.
-Hence, designing an efficient algorithm to rearrange the stochastically loaded dual-species atoms arrays into arbitrary demanded configuration is crucial.
-Here we proposed a heuristic algorithm [the heuristic connectivity optimization algorithm (HCOA)] which provides the near-fewest number of atom moves $M\approx M_{min}$ ($M_{min}$ is the ideal number of atom moves supposing all atoms can be moved freely).
-Moreover, our algorithm shows high success rate ($>97\%$ for intermediate array size ($<500$), 0.5 initial filling ratio, and various configurations), low extra atom moves ratio ($M_m/M-1\approx6\%$ for 10$\times$10 atom array, good scalability (the success rate remains at high level with the array size increasing, and the extra atom moves ratio decays as the array size increases), and versatility (our algorithm can be applied in various array types, e.g. honeycomb lattice, irregular lattice and so on).
-Besides, we also proposed a complementary step to solve almost all cases left unsolved by HCOA and atom loss in experiment.
+{ \narrower {} Dual-species single-atom array in optical tweezers has several advantages over the single-species atom array as a platform for quantum computing and quantum simulation.
+Thus, creating the defect-free dual-species single-atom array with atom numbers over hundreds is essential.
+As recent experiments demonstrated, one of the main difficulties lies in designing an efficient algorithm to rearrange the stochastically loaded dual-species atoms arrays into arbitrary demanded configurations.
+We propose a heuristic connectivity optimization algorithm (HCOA) to provide the near-fewest number of atom moves.
+Our algorithm introduces the concept of using articulation points in an undirected graph to optimize connectivity as a critical consideration for arranging the atom moving paths.
+Tested in array size of hundreds atoms and various configurations, our algorithm shows a high success rate ($> 97\%$), low extra atom moves ratio, good scalability, and flexibility.
+Furthermore, we proposed a complementary step to solve the problem of atom loss during the rearrangement. } 3mm {\narrower{PACS: 03.67.Lx, 87.55.kd, 37.10.Gh}